mattjsilver/SoCFourier/README.md

 and phase (time of year of methylation maximum/minimum) are determined by the estimated coefficients for each Fourier term.

-The significance of any 'seasonal' (date of conception) association is deter- mined by likelihood ratio test (LRT) comparing the full model with both Fourier terms against a nested, covariates-only model.
+The significance of any 'seasonal' (date of conception) association is determined by likelihood ratio test (LRT) comparing the full model with both
+Fourier terms against a nested, covariates-only model.